-During the year ended April 30, 2019 Company incurred a net loss of \$2,498,560 (2018 - \$3,398,722).
+During the three months ended July 31, 2019, the Company incurred a net loss of \$340,126 (2018 - \$695,214).

-As per its mandate to acquire, explore, and develop mineral resource properties, the Company continues exploration on the Cerro Las Minitas and Oro properties (D - Summary of Mineral Properties).
+As per its mandate to acquire, explore, and develop mineral resource properties, the Company continued exploration at Cerro Las Minitas (D - Summary of Mineral Properties).
 The Company's share of costs associated with exploration and other activities at Cerro Las Minitas are accounted for within Share of Loss in Equity Accounted Investment.